Traffic Management for Arizona Roles and Responsibilities

 Coordinate road closures with other agencies and notify appropriate information service providers of road closure schedules.

-Be first responder to incidents (typically) and serve as incident command (IC) during moderate to major traffic incidents.
+Be first responder to incidents (typically), as appropriate and serve as incident command (IC) during moderate to major traffic incidents, as appropriate.

 Dispatch state patrol vehicles.